AashishKumar123-Code/Day-Planner-Website/README.md

 # Key Features : Creates by using HTML, and CSS.
 Fully Responsive.
 Animated Modern Design.

-I'm glad to do Internship with MotionCut and giving me this opportunity to show my creative skills.
+I'm glad to do Internship with Brainwave Matrix Solutions and giving me this opportunity to show my creative skills.
 # Thankyou Brainwave Matrix Solutions